Coupon Marketing Strategy: 15 coupon campaign ideas impacting every stage of the customer lifecycle.

-A promotional campaign strategy should be a part of a wider mission to shape the brand, deepen the customer relationship, and drive long-term growth.
+A promotional campaign strategy should be a part of a broader mission to shape the brand, deepen the customer relationship, and drive long-term growth.
 In short, it is a great communication tool to appreciate customers for fulfilling specific actions, celebrating special occasions, or expressing apologies.

-Find below our 15 favorite campaign ideas for the right promotions, incentives & perks, with the aim to impact and improve every step of the customer life-cycle: acquisition, engagement, referral, retention, and reactivation.
+Find below our 15 favorite coupon campaign ideas for the right promotions, incentives & perks, with the aim to impact and improve every step of the customer life-cycle: acquisition, engagement, referral, retention, and reactivation.
 Remember to constantly monitor anomalies in coupon usage to detect fraudulent redemptions!

 1. New customer offer.